Extracting Many-Body Quantum Resources within One-Body Reduced Density Matrix Functional Theory

+It is worth emphasizing that, despite being closely related to the commonly-known two-electron density cumulants that arise from the differentiation of the functional using Eq.~\eqref{defW_general}, the QFI matrix elements obtained from Eq.~\eqref{derF} are very different in their physical content.
+For instance, the real-valued QFI matrix elements $\mathcal{M}^{ijkl}_{\alpha\beta}$, equaling certain linear combinations of the 2-cumulants (which, in general, are complex numbers; see Eq.~(7) of Ref.~\cite{Cioslowski1}), are measurable.
+They play, in fact, a fundamentally important role in quantum metrology with a rich physical interpretation that, in contrast, is only possible for certain traces and contractions of the 2-cu\-mu\-lant.

+Quite remarkably, many results of 1-RDMFT straightforwardly apply to our framework.
+Firstly, as a result of the Hellmann-Feynman theorem, Eq.~\eqref{derF} shows that the (QFI generating) functional $\mathcal{F}[\bd{\gamma},\bd{u}]$ is positive homogeneous of degree 1 in the coupling constants $\bd{u}$ \cite{Cioslowski1,Cioslowski2,10.1063/1.1516804}.
+Secondly, this implies that the functionals of QFI enter (after adding a correcting product of 1-RDMs) directly in the universal functional:

 Hence, the QFIM, together with its content about quantum resources, enters into the universal functional.
 These results show that the knowledge of the QFIM allows for full reconstruction of the universal 1-RDM functional.
+Finally, mirroring an analogous property of the 2-cumulant \cite{Cioslowski1}, as a result of the homogeneity of the functional $\mathcal{F}$ it follows from Euler's theorem that QFIM is zero-degree positive-homogeneous in the coupling constants: $\sum_{\alpha\beta;ijkl} u_{\alpha,\beta}^{ijkl}\partial\mathcal{M}_{\alpha,\beta}^{ijkl}[\bm{\gamma};\bd{u}]/\partial u_{\alpha,\beta}^{ijkl} = 0$.
+We note that this does not imply the QFIM is independent of $\bd{u}$.
+As shown below for the simplest Hubbard model with a single coupling strength $u$, the QFIM depends on the sign of $u$.

 \textit{Two-well Bose-Hubbard model.---} Two-well Hubbard models played a historical role as analytical tests for density functional theory in its ground-state \cite{Carrascal2015}, time-dependent \cite{Carrascal2018}, and excited-state ensemble \cite{10.1063/1.5084312} versions in order to unveil analytical properties of the functionals \cite{Cohen1,PhysRevLett.124.180603,10.1063/5.0143657,Be23}.
 It was already used in the context of bosonic Josephson Junctions to obtain quantum resources in terms of spin squeezing and QFI \cite{oberthaler2014nongaussian,Alicki_2023}.
 An advantage of the bosonic model is that, while it can be filled with an arbitrary number of particles, the functionals can be visualized as 3D graphs.
 The Hamiltonian is: